-Staying alive may be fairly straightforward, but for a biohacker living simply isn’t enough.
+Staying alive is straightforward, but for a biohacker living simply isn’t enough.

-Biohackers seek to enhance their lives through optimizing their bodies in the areas of lifestyle, nutrition, supplementation, and even philosophy.
+Biohackers seek to enhance their lives by optimizing their bodies.
+They do this in the areas of lifestyle, nutrition, supplementation, and even philosophy.

-Biohacking is a large topic: it’s something many people have devoted their entire lives towards exploring.
-This guide intends to provide an introduction into the world of biohacking and will go over many of the most predominant ideas involved in the space.
+Biohacking is a large topic.
+It’s something many people have devoted their entire lives towards exploring.
+This guide intends to give an introduction into the world of biohacking.
+It will go over many of the most predominant ideas involved in the space.

 What Is Biohacking?

-Some of these concepts are fairly simple and straightforward like:
+Some of these concepts are fairly simple and straightforward.
+Examples include: